lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 PATOLLI IN ANCIENT MEXICO

-In his "Monarchia Indiana" (1616) Juan de Torquemada, in part following this account, gives even more details, show- ing the diagram which he describes to have been of the shape of the *Pachisi* board, and the pieces of different colors.
+In his "Monarchia Indiana" (1616) Juan de Torquemada, in part following this account, gives even more details, showing the diagram which he describes to have been of the shape of the *Pachisi* board, and the pieces of different colors.

 <div style="page-break-after: always;"></div>

-He says of it: "They call it Patolli, because these dice are called so; they throw with both hands on a thin mat on which are made certain lines after the maner of a cross, [!] and others crossing them make the point falling up (as in dice), taking off or putting on little stones of different colors, as in the game of tables."
+He says of it: "They call it Patolli, because these dice are called so; they throw with both hands on a thin mat on which are made certain lines after the manner of a cross, [!] and others crossing them make the point falling up (as in dice), taking off or putting on little stones of different colors, as in the game of tables."